marjandeveloper/react-tut/README.md

-# This is React tutorial
+# This is the React tutorial

 You can find everyting what you need to learn React